Interaction-induced chiral-transport inversion

-Such a chiral behavior also emerges in the dynamics following a localized initial state, where the chiral transport of time-dependent particle distribution is considered, rather than chiral currents with static particle distributions of the ground state.
-While such a chiral transport is generally sensitive to the ladder geometry and distinct forms of the synthetic gauge field, it is also affected by interactions.
+Chiral behavior also emerges in the dynamics following a localized initial state in the presence of synthetic gauge field, where the chiral transport of time-dependent particle distribution is considered, rather than chiral currents with static particle distributions of the ground state~\cite{tai2017microscopy}.
+While chiral transport is generally sensitive to the ladder geometry and distinct forms of the synthetic gauge field, it is also affected by interactions.
 For instance, the long-range interactions unique to a synthetic momentum lattice suppress the chiral flow, giving rise to self-trapping~\cite{ozwa2015momentum, an2017direct, an2018correlated, li2023observation, liang2023chiral, li2024engineering}.
-More recently, the chiral transport of a local initial state in an interacting square flux ladder with only two atoms is realized, where the chirality is shown to be switched on by interactions~\cite{tai2017microscopy}.
-These observations reinforce the impression that the direction of chiral transport in a flux ladder is determined solely by the direction of the flux, although the transport strength depends on other details.

-However, theoretical analysis suggests that the chiral current of the ground state may undergo reversal due to spontaneous symmetry breaking driven by interactions~\cite{grechner2015spontaneous, kolley2015strongly, uchino2016analytical, greschner2016symmetry}.
-The mechanism at play is that the spontaneous breaking of the translational symmetry enlarges the unit cell, causing the effective flux to double and exceed $\pi$, ultimately resulting in an opposite chiral current.
-A pertinent question then arises: can the inversion of chiral transport of an initially local particle distribution also be induced by interactions?